 Similarly, some collegiate scholarships are tied to a field of study and funded by private companies or organizations looking to cultivate the next generation of young professionals.

 A number of organizations and news outlets have simplified the process of ferreting out the schools with the deepest pockets, culling together lists of colleges and universities that meet their stated criteria.

 U.S. News & World Report, for example, lists the colleges that awarded the most institutional scholarships or grant aid to students who did not have financial need.

-Apart from North Greenville University, Vanguard University of Southern California, in Costa Mesa, Newman University in Witchita, Kansas; the Webb Institute in Glen Cove, New York, and Fanklin W. Olin College of Engineering in Needham, Massachusetts made the grade —each offering non-need based aid to roughly half of its students.
+Apart from North Greenville University, Vanguard University of Southern California, in Costa Mesa, the Webb Institute in Glen Cove, New York, and Franklin W. Olin College of Engineering in Needham, Massachusetts made the grade — each offering non-need based aid to roughly half of its students.

 BestColleges, an online college directory, publishes a roster of 50 schools that offer the best financial aid packages to cash-strapped students whose family income falls below $48,000 per year.
 Top on their list are the University of Texas – Pan American in Edinburg, Texas, California State University at Dominguez Hills in Carson, California, the University of North Texas in Denton, Texas, California State University at Los Angeles, and CUNY Lehman College in the Bronx, New York.

 And, a 2018 report by Money Magazine identified the schools on its Best College Values list that combine educational quality, affordability, and alumni success.